The Rear Extension That Checked All The Boxes — BVM Homes

 How a pandemic-era multi-trade reno turned two first-time renovation clients into lifelong advocates — and what that says about how we work.

-Kasper and Claire came to BVM Contracting with a home in Toronto that needed everything done at once — kitchen, electrical, HVAC, bathrooms, front door — during the height of COVID.
-We delivered a complete multi-trade renovation, navigated a permit process that included a neighbour complaint and late-stage HVAC engineering requirements, and handed over a home Claire described as "absolutely beautiful."
+Kasper and Claire came to BVM Contracting with a home in Toronto that needed everything done at once — rear extension, kitchen, electrical, HVAC, bathrooms, front door — during the height of COVID.
+We delivered a complete renovation and home extension experience, navigated a permit process that included a neighbour complaints and late-stage HVAC engineering requirements, and handed over a home Claire described as "absolutely beautiful."
 Three-plus years later, we're still their first call — and they've sent more than one client our way.

 Location: 19 Wrenson Road, Toronto, ON

-Scope: Full multi-trade renovation — kitchen, full electrical upgrade, new HVAC system, bathrooms (multiple floors), new front door, rear deck
+Scope: Full multi-trade renovation and rear extension — rear extension, new custom kitchen & millwork, new flooring, new trim, new paint, full electrical upgrade, new HVAC system, new bathrooms (multiple floors), new front door, rear deck

 Completed: January 2021